-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: 2 Timothy 3:16-17.
-Discuss how they relate to the topic of the lesson. - Prayer Activity - Conversation is a two-way street; so is prayer, since prayer is our conversation with God.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Prayer Activity - Conversation is a two-way street; so is prayer, since prayer is our conversation with God.
 For today's prayer activity, we are going to let God start the conversation, through the Bible.
 Again, quiet the class down; consider going to a church or playing Gregorian chant softly in the background.
 If possible, each student should have a Bible.
 Help them find the Scripture passage John 1:1-18.
 Read it aloud; then, give the students 10-15 minutes to talk to God, with the Scripture passage as their starting point.
 They can re-read the passage as many times as they want, or read passages surrounding it.
 But, this period is not just for Bible reading, as important as that is.
 It is to pray, using the Bible.
-We are simply allowing God, through His Word in the Bible, to start the conversation. - Encourage students to share with their families what they learned.
+We are simply allowing God, through His Word in the Bible, to start the conversation. - Encourage students to share with their families what they learned this week.